• Disclosure

 The herringbone stencil attached to the wall and ready for paint.

-Use your level and continue to check that you staying straight!
+Use your level and continue to check that you stay straight!
 You don’t want your pattern to go at an angle down the wall.

 This shows a small part of the wall with the stencil.